-This report has been prepared by management of Hubbell Incorporated (herein referred to as "Hubbell," the "Company," the "registrant," "we," "us," or "our").
-Except for all acquisitions subject to Instruction 3 to Item 1.01 of Form SD, the information disclosed herein includes the activities of all majority-owned subsidiaries.
+This CMR has been prepared by management of Hubbell Incorporated (herein referred to as "Hubbell," the "Company," the "registrant," "we," "us," or "our").
+Except for all acquisitions subject to Instruction 3 to Item 1.01 of Form SD, and entities comprising Hubbell's former Commercial & Industrial Lighting business (the "C&I Lighting Business"), the information disclosed herein includes the activities of all majority-owned subsidiaries.
+On February 1, 2022, the Company completed the sale of the C&I Lighting Business and, accordingly, the activities of such business are not included in this CMR.